|Rhizobium bacterioids in nodules on pea roots|

 These bacteria are able to produce ammonia from atmospheric nitrogen and plants can use this to make amino acids and eventually proteins.
 Nitrogen fixed by bacteria can also be used to make plant nucleotides.

-As the nitrogen fixed in this way is essential to the plant and bacteria, none of this initially fixed nitrogen is lost to the rhizosphere.
-However, nitrogen is lost as proteins when cells are sheared off during root elongation and possibly by protein rich root exudates.
+As the nitrogen fixed in this way is essential to the plant and bacteria, none of this initially fixed nitrogen is lost to the rhizosphere or the bulk soil.
+However, nitrogen is lost as proteins when cells are sheared off during root elongation and by protein rich root exudates.
 There is a great turnover of roots and when they die they add nitrogen to the soil in the form of proteins and nucleotides.
 There is some suggestion that nitrogen fixed in this way can be transferred to other plants through the hyphae of micorrhizal fungi.
 I'll go along with this.

 The root nodules are not little bags of nitrogen.
 They are 'bags' of rhizobium bacteroids and most of the atmospheric nitrogen that they have fixed has been passed to the plant as ammonia and converted into amino acids and these are converted into proteins.
 And proteins contain nitrogen.

 So, this is why you need to dig in the tops as well as the roots of your peas and beans.
 Do not burn the tops or you will loose all your hard earned nitrogen in the form of nitrogen oxide gases.